 This is another recipe that I've got from my mum.
 It is super quick, and contains only 5 basic pantry ingredients!

-These jam-filled tarts with jam are made with puff pastry.
+These jam-filled parcels with jam are made with puff pastry.
 Luckily, puff pastry is a common item in many groceries these days.
 Look for it in the chilled or frozen section.